-Croatia exclusive: Investors in Plomin C ask from the government to “silence” the Greens23.
-June 2014. / SEE Energy News
+Croatia exclusive: Investors in Plomin C ask from the government to “silence” the Greens, SEE Energy News

 The Croatian Electric Power Industry will publish in the next ten days which binding bids for construction of the third unit of TPP Plomin meet the requirements and would be included in the further contest.